-- 6.63 In relations to CS72, the LPA suggested in their pre-application response that the site forms part of a 'valued landscape'.
-This assessment suggests that paragraph 109 of the Framework is engaged, requiring a starting point of protection and enhancement, rather than planning balance in the determination of applications.
+- In relation to CS72, the LPA suggested in their pre-application response that the site forms part of a 'valued landscape'.
+This assessment suggests that paragraph 109 of the 2012 Framework is engaged, requiring a starting point of protection and enhancement, rather than planning balance in the determination of applications.
 The case of Stroud District Council v Secretary of State for Communities and Local Government [2015] considered the definition of 'valued landscapes' and determined that the application of this phrase must reflect particular landscape features that are 'out of the ordinary' rather than simply a designation, or due to perceived local value/popularity [DLP emphasis].
-The high court upheld this view in ruling that valued landscapes must have intrinsic value i.e. special features. - 6.64 The Landscape and Visual Impact Assessment submitted alongside the planning application confirms, at paragraph 5.39, that the site is not considered to be of high landscape value, nor is it judged to be a 'valued landscape' within the context of the Framework.
+The high court upheld this view in ruling that valued landscapes must have intrinsic value i.e. special features. - 6.63 "Valued Landscapes" are not a reason to reject development to meet objectively assessed need (Framework paragraph 11 b) i)), although they are a consideration in terms of protection and enhancement under paragraph 170 of the Framework. - 6.64 The Landscape and Visual Impact Assessment submitted alongside the planning application confirms, at paragraph 5.39, that the site is not considered to be of high landscape value, nor is it judged to be a 'valued landscape' within the context of the Framework.
 The detailed assessment undertaken does not identify any particular landscape features, characteristics or elements that demonstrate that the appeal site is in [landscape assessment] terms representative of the wider landscape i.e. a particularly important example which takes this site beyond representing anything more than countryside in general. - 6.65 The site is bound to the north and east by residential development and by woodland to the west.
 The proposed area of built form is indented within the settlement and is not considered to contribute to any perceivable separation between Stocksbridge and Deepcar.
 An open aspect will be retained in the southern part of the site and the woodland will continue to provide a green network through the area. - 6.66 The spatial area relevant to CS72(d) is not identified in the local plan proposals map and has no defined boundary, therefore it cannot be formally confirmed that the site falls within the referenced area 'to the south of Stocksbridge'.
 Furthermore, the policy indicates a blanket ban on development, which is contrary to the objectives of the Framework, and should therefore be afforded very limited weight. - 6.67 The context within which policy CS72 was originally prepared has changed significantly following the introduction of the Framework, the availability of updated evidence on objectively assessed housing need and the lack of a five year land supply.
 As a result the policies relating to the supply of housing are out of date and additional land is required to meet housing need.